 \$27M of the sustainability bonds have also been allocated to the interior fitout and refurbishment of 18 Wally's Walk, across multiple levels of Macquarie University's original library building.
-This has been completed and is to be assessed by the Green Building Council of Australia 4 (GBCA).
+This has been completed and has been awarded a 5 Star Green Star Rating (Interiors) by the Green Building Council of Australia 4).